MaverickDe/REDUXandREACT-CONTEXT-API/README.md

 This shows the use of react Context Api and redux

-the src folder contais two folder of two same code but implemented an in redux and react context api
+the src folder contains two folder of two same code but implemented an in redux and react context api

-something to note Redux and React Cpntext api makes use of reducers in their boiler plate
+something to note Redux and React Context api makes use of reducers in their boiler plate

 so you need to know the poupular reducer fuctions